wade-cheng/r-git-tutorial/source/additional-explanations/tech-stack.md

 prototyping.
 It can convert the notebook plaintext into formatted HTML or pdf.

-And most notably (for this guide), it provides a visual interface to the command-line version control software Git.
+And most notably (for this guide), it provides a visual interface to the command-line version control system Git.

 ## Why Git?

-[](./why-version-control.md) explains why version control software is good.
+[](./why-version-control.md) explains why version control systems are good.
 Git is a (possibly the most) popular VCS, used in industry and personal projects alike.